What is Performance Monitoring?

 Performance monitoring may be defined as the process of appraising an environment of continuous learning and development.
 It will be done by maintaining the employee’s performance, enhancing individual competencies to make them more productive for the organization.

-For successful business management, it requires the ongoing monitoring of performance in order to generate data by which to judge the success or otherwise of specific strategies.
+Successful business management requires the ongoing monitoring of performance in order to generate data by which to judge the success or otherwise of specific strategies.
+The improvement in performance can only be realistically achieved when management is properly informed about current performance and to this end it is important to identify key performance indicators (KPIs) that will enable management to monitor progress.

 Process of Performance Monitoring